Baja California Sur: Geography

-The main geological feature of the state is its coastline which measures 2230 km, making it Mexico's longest with 22% of the total.
+The main geological feature of the state is its coastline, which measures 2230 km, making it Mexico's longest with 22% of the total.
 It also has the most islands, mostly in the Gulf of California.
 There are three in the Pacific, Natividad, Magdalena and Santa Margarita (the largest).
 In the Gulf of California, they include San Marcos, Coronados, Carmen, Montserrat, Santa Catalina, Santa Cruz, San Diego, San Jose, San Francisco, Partida, Espiritu Santo and Cerralvo.
 Major bays include Sebastian Vizcaino, Magdalena, La Paz, Asunción, Ballenas, Concepcion and San Carlos.
-Estuaries and lagoons including those at Puerto Escondido, Nopoló, Blandra as well as the San José estuary at Cabo Colorado, the San Ignacio Lagoon and the Ojo de Liebre.
+Estuaries and lagoons including those at Puerto Escondido, Nopoló, Balandra as well as the San José estuary at Cabo Colorado, the San Ignacio Lagoon and the Ojo de Liebre.

 The ecological system here is considered to be recently evolved with a number of endemic species.
 The lower elevations are dominated by desert and arid condition plants.
 This includes the world's largest species of cactus, the cardón cactus, which can reach heights of 15m.
 Other plant species include mesquite, chironola, lechuguilla, nopal and barrel cactus, choyas, paloadan and pitahaya.
 The higher elevations have forests of pine and holm oak with some deciduous forests, with leaves falling in the dry season, generally no taller than fifteen meters.
-Wildlife in the desert areas is restricted to birds, reptiles and small to medium mammals such as rabbits and coyotes.
+Wildlife in the desert areas is restricted to birds, reptiles and small-to-medium mammals such as rabbits and coyotes.
 Upper elevations with more vegetation can have wild sheep, pumas and other wild cats, raccoons, deer, and foxes.
 Marine species include whales, seals, dolphins, gray whales, manta rays and sea turtles.

-Baja California Sur has the largest protected surface area in Mexico, 38.3 % of the state in 10 official protected areas: Bahía de Loreto National Park (510,472.2 acres), Cabo Pulmo National Park (17'570 acres), Espíritu Santo Archipelago National Park (120,228.70 acres), El Vizcaíno Biosphere Reserve (6,293,255.76 acres), Ojo de Liebre Lagoon Bioshere Reserve (196,026.15 acres), Sierra de la Laguna Biosphere Reserve (277,838.05 acres), Balandra Protection Area of Flora and Fauna (6,209.09 acres) and Cabo San Lucas Protection Area of Flora and Fauna (9,874.42 acres).
+Baja California Sur has the largest protected surface area in Mexico, 38.3% of the state in 10 official protected areas: Bahía de Loreto National Park (510,472.2 acres), Cabo Pulmo National Park (17'570 acres), Espíritu Santo Archipelago National Park (120,228.70 acres), El Vizcaíno Biosphere Reserve (6,293,255.76 acres), Ojo de Liebre Lagoon Bioshere Reserve (196,026.15 acres), Sierra de la Laguna Biosphere Reserve (277,838.05 acres), Balandra Protection Area of Flora and Fauna (6,209.09 acres) and Cabo San Lucas Protection Area of Flora and Fauna (9,874.42 acres).
 Also, the islands located in Baja California Sur coastline on the Pacific Ocean and the Gulf of California are protected under Pacific Islands of the Baja California Peninsula Biosphere Reserve with Baja California, and Islands of the Gulf of California Protection Area of Flora and Fauna, which shares with the states of Baja California, Sinaloa and Sonora.

 Demographics

-About ethnicity, 59% are mestizos, 40% are whites, and 1% are indigenous.
+59% of the state's population are mestizos, 40% are whites, and 1% are indigenous.
 As of 2010, 86% of the population lived in urban areas.
 According to the 2020 Census, 3.3% of Baja California Sur's population identified as Black, Afro-Mexican, or of African descent.